tardate/LittleArduinoProjects/playground/RotaryEncoderMethods/README.md

 #### "State Machine" Debouncing

 This is the approach used by the Rotary library.
-It basically means biulding in the knowledge of the valid state transitions that apply for a rotary encoder, and only accepting input that follows a valid sequence.
+It basically means building in the knowledge of the valid state transitions that apply for a rotary encoder, and only accepting input that follows a valid sequence.
 This effectively eliminates all the noise and bouncing.
 See Ben Buxton's [blog post on the rotary library](http://www.buxtronix.net/2011/10/rotary-encoders-done-properly.html) for more detail of how and why this works so well.